Hi! I’m Rigel Celeste

 The personal stuff

 I’m married to wonderful guy named Chris and we have two young children together: a son Zeplin and a daughter Esme (lots of photos on my Instagram).
-We also have 3 cats and live in a unique 100 yr old house that used to be a church in a small town in rural Minnesota.
-There are about 2500 people living here in Slayton but fun fact about our area: there isn’t a single stop light in our entire county.
-Not one.
-It’s all just stop signs!
-I believe we’re the only county in MN to have that honor (which is actually pretty cool).
+We also have 3 cats and a new pandemic puppy (who didn’t get a dog in 2020?) and live in a unique 100 yr old house that used to be a church in a small town in rural Minnesota.

-As for hobbies I’m currently in the thick of preschooler and baby life, so I don’t have a lot of time for myself, but when I do get the occasional leisure minute and I’m not writing for my blog(s) I like to garden, play video games, be generally artsy (I like drawing, painting, photography, graphic design, animation, crafts, etc), order monthly subscription boxes (love the surprise factor!) and binge on obscure Netflix Originals and Amazon Prime movies.
+As for hobbies I’m currently in the thick of preschooler and early elementary life, so I don’t have a lot of time for myself, but when I do get the occasional leisure minute and I’m not writing for my blog(s) I like to garden, play video games, be generally artsy (I like drawing, painting, photography, graphic design, animation, crafts, etc), order monthly subscription boxes (love the surprise factor!
+Fab Fit Fun and Glossybox are two of my faves) and binge on obscure Netflix Originals and Amazon Prime movies.